• Home

 Willy agrees!

-Different table set-up options
+Different pedestal table set-up options for wishbone chairs

 Now if I would stage our house to sell (which I’m not) I would remove the settee and just have the table and chairs.
 I definitely wanted to show you guys that arrangement too.
 And I’m going to show you all the versions of how you can change things around with my new versatile table.
 I even took the painting down to show you guys the subtle detail of the new wall molding.